krishnavvs/mwavecrack/README.md

 # Start

-(only works for windows as of now)
+**(only works for windows as of now)**

-Download the installer `motivewave_setup7.0.23.exe` file from the release page.
-It's the original file, I just upload it so you can have the version of motivewave that this patch was made to work with.
+Download the installer `motivewave_setup7.0.23.exe` file from the release page, or use the link and get it from the actual motivewave website.
+It's the original file, I just uploaded it so you can have the version of motivewave that this patch was made to work with.

 # How to use